College Football Betting Rules: How Weather Cancelations, Location Changes Impact Your Bets

-Here are some common betting rules and questions about canceled games.
+Here are some common betting rules and questions about canceled college football games.

 What Happens to My Bet If a Game Is Canceled?

-Bets on canceled games that haven’t started will be graded as no action, and your money will be refunded.
-Even if the game is rescheduled, the lines will re-open the week before the game you’ll have to make your wager again at the new prices.
+If you bet on a game and it gets canceled, it will be graded as no action, and your money will be refunded.
+Even if the game is rescheduled later in the season, the lines will re-open the week before the game you’ll have to make your wager again at the new prices.